 The FDA and other health officials have recently warned about the potential for abuse with opioids -- synthetic versions of opium that can be highly addictive, especially when taken over a long period of time.

 Some researchers have said aggressive marketing by drug companies has fueled overprescribing of opioids like oxycodone and methadone.

 In a statement announcing the approval, Janssen said it was committed to teaching doctors, patients and others about the responsible use of pain-killers and the prevention of misuse.

 Nucynta's common side effects include nausea, constipation, vomiting, dizziness, headaches and drowsiness.
 Like some other opioids, the twice-daily pill in rare cases may also cause life-threatening respiratory depression.

-Johnson & Johnson shares were up 0.3 percent at $67.72 in afternoon trading on the New York Stock Exchange.
+Johnson & Johnson shares were down 0.14 percent at $67.37 in late trading on the New York Stock Exchange.

 - Malaysia military source says missing jet veered to west |

 - Ukraine appeals to West as Crimea turns to Russia |

 - Malaysia air probe finds scant evidence of attack: sources |